CxELabs/M365HOL/instructions.md

 # Reviewing Protected Documents
 [:arrow_left: Home](#azure-information-protection)

-Now that we have Classified and Protected documents using the scanner, we can review the documents we looked at previously to see their change in status.
+Now that we have Classified and Protected documents using the scanner, we can review the documents to see their change in status.

 1. [] Switch to @lab.VirtualMachine(Client01).SelectLink and log in with the password +++@lab.VirtualMachine(Client01).Password+++.

-2. [] Navigate to ```\\\Scanner01.contoso.azure\documents```.
+2. [] Navigate to ```\\Scanner01.contoso.azure\documents```.

 	> If needed, use the credentials below:
 	>